-The Associate Department Head for Graduate Programs (ADH-GP) serves in an advisory capacity to the Department Head for all matters dealing with graduate student affairs, curriculum development, and classroom instruction.
-The ADH-GP also serves as liaison between the Head and two standing committees, the CAC and Graduate Recruiting Committee.
-In these capacities, the ADH-GP serves as a voting member of these committees.
-The committee chair and the ADH will coordinate reporting of committee activities to the Head.
-Routine academic matters and normal operation will be administered by the ADH-GP, with regular reporting to the Head.
+The Associate Department Head for Graduate Programs (ADH) serves in an advisory capacity to the Department Head for all matters dealing with graduate student affairs, curriculum development, and classroom instruction.
+The ADH also serves as liaison between the Head and the CAC and Graduate Recruiting Committee.
+In these capacities, the ADH serves as a voting member of these committees.
+Routine academic matters and normal operation will be administered by the ADH, with regular reporting to the Head.